microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-docker.md

 ```
 You'll need to set up the environment variables in the container to make the connections work.

+#### Configuring the run script

+Depending on your usecase you made need to make changes to how your application runs.
+Out of the box, running `pf flow build...` will generate a script located under `runit/promptflow-serve/run`.
+This script is called when running the container and where you would need to add additional configuration needed by your usecase.

 ### Run with `docker run`

 #### Run with `flask` serving engine